Code of Conduct : Click to view

 - Ragging in any form (verbal or physical) is not allowed and will be reported to the police without delay.

-- Uses of mobile phone by students are strictly prohibited in classrooms.
+- Uses of mobile phone by students are strictly prohibited in the campus.

 - Uses of drugs/smoking/alcoholism etc. are strictly prohibited in classrooms.